ministryofjustice/cloud-platform-namespace-usage-report/README.md

+# DEPRECATED

+This report is now served by [how out of date are we](https://github.com/ministryofjustice/cloud-platform-how-out-of-date-are-we)

 # Cloud Platform Namespace Usage Report

 Use the JSON output of the [namespace reporter] to create charts (using [Google charts]) showing namespace resource usage.